9.1 Session Setup, Warm-Up, and Cool-Down

 FeedbackCue one or two high-value correctionsOvercueing every detail at once

-For exam scenarios, look for the sequence.
-Set up the space first, teach the movement second, load the exercise third, and keep monitoring through the last rep. The wrong answer usually skips one of those gates: no warm-up, no safety check, no regression, no symptom response, or no cool-down after high intensity.
+For exam scenarios, look for the sequence: set up the space first, teach the movement second, load the exercise third, and keep monitoring through the last rep, then cool down.
+The wrong answer usually skips a gate — no warm-up, no safety check, no regression, no symptom response, or no cool-down after high intensity.
+A simple applied rule: the client earns more complexity only after showing readiness and control.
+A beginner does not need a dramatic warm-up; they need one that makes the first working set safer and easier to coach.

 Test Your Knowledge